Last month, we asked why wait for proper IT support and validation? This month, we look at three facts you need to know

 The Internet hit 4.3 billion users in 2019

 This year, the Internet hit another landmark, clocking in at 4.3 billion users and 56% of the world population.

 In 1995, only 1% of the world had a connection.
-Since then, this number has grown exponentially, with the first billion users reached in 2005, second billion in 2010, and third billion in 2015.
+Since then, this number has grown exponentially, with the first billion users reached in 2005, the second billion in 2010, and third billion in 2015.

 60% of Internet use is mobile

-In 2014, mobile use of the Internet exceeded PC use for the first time in history.
+In 2014, mobile use of the Internet exceeded PC to use for the first time in history.

 The IoT has brought smartwatches, smart thermostats, wearable health devices, 3D printers, and more.
 With this growing trend of devices connecting to the cloud, it’s easy to see how the average user has three connected mobile devices at any one time.

 Growing wearable technology and mobile trends have led to the prediction that there will be 28.5 billion networked devices and connections by 2022.

 We’re even more connected than ever with smartphones, tablets, laptops, e-readers, HDTVs, and more, and will continue to be, which makes it no surprise that we’re spending more and more of our time on the web.

-As at December 2018, there are approximately 1.94 billion websites in the world.
+As of December 2018, there are approximately 1.94 billion websites in the world.
 Although, the size of the Internet is hard to gauge.
 In 2014, Google indexed 200 Terabytes of data, which represents only 0.004 percent of the entire Internet.
 Basically put, the Internet is more than ginormous.

 The Internet is a massive and powerful machine, with a seemingly infinite number of users, data, and traffic.
 Smartphones, tablets, wearables are part of mobile and data trends that bring the power of technology into our hands.
 With the abilities the Internet brings into your everyday life, how will you use it to your advantage?